Chromosore/vimball2/README.md

 Actually, I made vimball2 because I stumbled upon Dr Chip's [website](www.drchip.org) where he distributes his plugins as vimballs.

-If you don't know who it is, it is the author of NetRW, the Zip plugin and the Tar plugin for vim.
-He made all that stuff with *vim 7*.
+If you don't know them, they are the author of NetRW, the Zip plugin and the Tar plugin for vim.
+They made all that stuff with *vim 7*.
 Without all the shiny brand new features of vim 8, such as packages!

 And that's exactly what vimballs were made for.
 With vim 7, packages weren't